Overwatch: Reception

 Overwatch 2 was met with positive reception from critics, albeit less so than its predecessor; the game's PC version holds a 79/100 metascore on review aggregator Metacritic.
 All versions indicate "generally favorable reviews.
 Some reviewers reaffirmed the game's questionable status as a true sequel, likening the game to more of a remix or update.
 Players had a more lukewarm reception to the sequel upon its launch, with criticism aimed at its battle pass feature and its formerly-required "SMS Protect" system.
 Changes made to online character bios following the launch of Overwatch 2 received criticism from fans.

 On August 10, 2023, Overwatch 2 was released on Steam, garnering an "overwhelmingly negative" rating on Valve's platform which is the lowest rating any video game can get.
 IGNs Wesley Yin-Poole affirmed that "most of the negative reviews focus on one thing: monetization", detailing that Blizzard received considerable criticism from Overwatchs player base when Overwatch 2 launched in late 2022, due to it auto-updating its predecessor into a free-to-play sequel and "rendering the original Overwatch unplayable".
 Yin-Poole added that "the backlash revolves around Overwatch 2s free-to-play nature, with heroes in the battle pass, the battle pass itself, and Blizzard's new approach to cosmetics all highlighted as negative changes from the original Overwatch".
 Scholarship on Overwatch fandom has highlighted the wide range of corporate responses to fan-created content, noting that Blizzard has alternated between supportive and restrictive policies.

+Aggregate review scores As of March 7, 2025.